WuerthPhoenix/tornado/src/executor/archive/doc/README.md

 ## How it works
 The archive executor expects the action to include in the payload:

-1. The event: the event to be archived should be included in the payload with the key "event"
+1. The __event__: the event to be archived should be included in the payload with the key "event"
-1. The archive type (optional): the archive type can be specified in the payload with the key "archive_type".
+1. The __archive type__ (optional): the archive type can be specified in the payload with the key "archive_type".
 When it is not specified, the default archive path is used; otherwise, the one in the in the "paths" configuration corresponding to the "archive_type" key.